wp-plugins/constant-contact-api/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Files updated: constant-contact-api-widget.php, readme.txt, /admin/options.php
+* <em>Short story:</em> __Improved speed.__ <br /><em>Long story:</em> Fixes major potential bug - if you have noticed your site takes a long time to start loading, it may be because the plugin had been trying to access the Constant Contact API for the list values twice per page load.
+This structure has been totally revamped, and now the Constant Contact API is only accessed once upon changing settings.
+This release improves load time considerably by storing that information in the WordPress database.
+Added `cc_widget_lists_array` option to store Constant Contact lists, so that the API doesn't need to be called every page load.
+Now, API is only called when the plugin settings are saved.
+* Wrapped the List Selection Title for the multi-select form element in a `label` tag, and removed line break.

 = 1.1.0.1 =
 * Removed line break (`<br />`) before widget form to improve display of widget signup form
 * Fixed widget description and title display issues by renaming variables from `$title` to `$widget_title` and `$description` to `$widget_description`.